MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 You can confirm this by doing the following.

 1. Connect to the Analysis Services machine within SQL Server Management Studio.
 Within the Advanced connection properties, include EffectiveUserName for the user in question and see if this reproduces the error.
 2. You can use the dsacls Active Directory tool to validate whether the attribute is listed.
-This is tool is normally found on a domain controller.
+This is a tool normally found on a domain controller.
 You need to know what the distinguished domain name is for the account and pass that to the tool.

         dsacls "CN=John Doe,CN=UserAccounts,DC=contoso,DC=com"